skycoin/User-Manuals/Desktop_Wallet/Desktop_Wallet_Troubleshooting.md

 * If all the above steps have failed, then **backup your Wallet** (to ensure the safety of your coins) and then uninstall and reinstall the Desktop Wallet.

-* You can also try downloading the latest version of the Skycoin Desktop Wallet from the [Downloads](https://www.skycoin.net/downloads) page.
+* You can also try downloading the latest version of the Skycoin Desktop Wallet from the [Downloads](https://www.skycoin.com/downloads) page.

-If none of these methods fix your issue, then try contacting the support team at - **[store.skycoin.net/pages/support](store.skycoin.net/pages/support)**.
+If none of these methods fix your issue, then try contacting the support team at - **[store.skycoin.com/pages/support](https://store.skycoin.com/pages/support)**.
-You can also send an email at **support@skycoin.zendesk.com**.

 ## <a name="Wipe_Wlt_Files"></a> Wipe the Wallet Files